knyete/Micropython-scheduler/syncom/README.md

 The library uses the Python pickle module for object serialisation.
 This has some restrictions, notably on the serialisation of user defined class instances.
 See the Python documentation.
+Currently there is a MicroPython issue #2280 where a memory leak occurs if you pass a string which varies regularly.
+Pickle saves a copy of the string (if it hasn't already occurred) each time until RAM is exhausted.
+The workround is to use any data type other than strings or bytes objects.

 I have encountered situations where the test program running on the ESP8266 fails to acquire sync.
 The reason for this is unclear but a soft reset clears the problem.
 If run from main.py it starts